Mindoed/VUT-FIT/README.md

 This repository serves as a collection of projects from various courses at BUT FIT, organized as submodules.
 Each module contains projects or homeworks completed during the given course.

+> **Disclaimer:**
+> This repository is intended for educational purposes.
+Some commit messages or code comments may contain language or expressions that could be considered inappropriate or offensive.
+These do not reflect the views of the author or the institution and are remnants of the development process.

 ## Summary of the courses
 ### 4. Semester
  - **ICP** – The C++ Programming Language ([repo](https://github.com/Mindoed/ICP))  ([course](https://www.fit.vut.cz/study/course/281029/.en?type=Bc))